ebraun68/METALtest/README.md

 ### Supporting data:

 ### Tables
-All table are excel files:
+All tables are excel files:
   - S1: List of tissue sources for the allfam dataset

 ### Perl program: